inspektor-gadget/inspektor-gadget/docs/devel/CONTRIBUTING.md

 $ make integration-tests
 ```

-### Integration tests for Local Gadget
+### Integration tests for `ig`

 #### Kubernetes

-The integration tests for local gadget uses minikube for testing different container runtimes.
+The integration tests for `ig` uses minikube for testing different container runtimes.
 The default minikube driver used for testing is `docker`.
 Currently supported
 container runtimes are `docker`, `containerd` and `cri-o`.
 You can start minikube using: